 Drag & Drop Functionality

 Most all website builders start with a “theme” or “template” as the design foundation.
-You can then customize to your liking.
+You can then use any editor to customize to your liking.
 However, some allow for drag and drop customization.
 Some people like it, and some prefer to customize within set parameters.

 Related to the drag and drop are the pre-made templates.
 Some website builders have basic templates that you customize.
 Some offer beautiful, professionally deisgned templates that you aren’t really supposed to customize much.